Make a Good First Impression with US Citizens

 If you’re unsure what to wear choose the more formal of the options that you are considering.
-Overdressing is not something that you can be criticised for, whereas underdressing is.
+Overdressing is not something that you can be criticized for, whereas underdressing is.

 Being on time says that you are well organised and value the time of the person you are meeting.
 Aim to arrive a few minutes early for your appointment.
 Arriving early also gives you time to gather your thoughts so that you are relaxed before the meeting starts.

 Smile, Shake Their Hand Firmly And Look Them In The Eye

 The way that you introduce yourself to someone is key.
 You want them to be relaxed, confident and open.
 The best way to do this when greeting someone is to smile, shake their hand firmly (but not too firmly!) and to look them in the eye.

 Some people find that shaking someone’s hand firmly and looking them in the eye feels confrontational.
 It is important to remember that it isn’t viewed as such.
 In the US relaxed, confident people will naturally do this when introducing themselves and so they expect others to introduce themselves in the same way.